-- 1. The Applicant submitted the required filing fee (\$25), acreage deposit (\$1/acre), and the approximate expense deposit. - 2.
-The subject State parcel is currently not known to contain commercially valuable mineral deposits.
+- 1. The Applicant has submitted the required filing fee and the approximate expense deposit. - 2.
+The State parcel is currently not known to contain commercially valuable mineral deposits. - 3.
+This permit does not provide for a performance bond or other security device in favor of the Commission, unless and until, more intensive prospecting activities including an exploratory drilling program is proposed.